DikshithaAkula/NYCovidDatabase/README.md

 -> This python job utilizes a multi-threaded approach to perform the ETL operation and loads the county tables concurrently.

+-> 62 Tables are created, loaded and updated in the database for the 62 counties in NY state.

 Source data url - https://health.data.ny.gov/api/views/xdss-u53e/rows.json?accessType=DOWNLOAD